Patrolman Timothy Andrew Nielson

 Patrolman Nielson sustained burns to 45% of his body and was partially trapped in the wreckage of the home.
 The other officer sustained burns to 30% of his body and remained in critical condition for several weeks.

 Investigation revealed that, prior to the arrival of the officers, the suspect had disconnected the natural gas line from his stove and turned the valve on to its highest setting.
 The house filled with gas while the man was outside.
 After the officers chased the man into the home, one of the officers fired a taser at the man.
 The spark from the taser may have caused the gas to ignite, resulting in the explosion.
-The suspect the officers were attempting to arrest was taken into custody.
+The suspect died the day after the explosion.

-Patrolman Nielson had served with the Joplin Police Department for 4 years.
+Patrolman Nielson had served with the Joplin Police Department for four years.
 He is survived by his wife, two children, parents, and siblings.

 Bio